FOREX-Yen edges up, mood still shaky after bond sell-off

 By Patrick Graham

-LONDON, Sept 15 (Reuters) - The yen inched higher on Thursday with investors seeking safe havens as stock markets hit two month lows, although major currency pairs were otherwise little changed after the first of a batch of major central bank policy decisions.
+LONDON, Sept 15 (Reuters) - The yen inched higher on Thursday as investors' sought safe havens in the face of a shaky atmosphere on stock markets, though major currency pairs were otherwise little changed ahead of a round of central bank meetings.

-The Bank of Japan and U.S. Federal Reserve both meet next week after the Swiss National Bank and the Bank of England both held fire with any further moves to support growth or weaken their currencies on Thursday.
+The Bank of Japan and U.S. Federal Reserve both meet next week.
+They are preceded on Thursday by Swiss National Bank, which kept its expansive monetary policy intact, and the Bank of England, which is expected to do nothing extra for now.

+A busy day of U.S. and UK data, however, should give traders food for thought on the relative chances of another cut in British interest rates before the end of the year - and of a rise by the Fed.

 "Despite yesterday's stability in global bonds, FX seems to be trading risk-off," said Richard Benson, co-head of portfolio management at London-based currency fund Millennium Global.